-- ・You can use any tomatoes you want–grape, cherry, heirloom, better boy, etc.
+- ・For this vegan gazpacho, you can use any tomatoes you want–grape, cherry, heirloom, better boy, etc.

 - ・If you prefer a thinner gazpacho, add some water while it’s blending until it’s the consistency you like.
 You may need to adjust the seasonings.

-- ・The garnish makes this vegan cold tomato soup!
+- ・The garnish makes this soup!
 Add croutons, olive oil, tomatoes, cucumbers, mint leaves, or toasted sliced almonds.

-This gazpacho should keep for a day or two in the refrigerator.
-If you have any leftovers, it tastes even better the next day 🙂 It’s the perfect vegan cold soup for this incredibly hot summer.
+This vegan gazpacho recipe should keep for a day or two in the refrigerator.
+If you have any leftovers, it tastes even better the next day 🙂

 4 cups tomatoes (grape tomatoes, heirloom, any you like)